Exploring the Top Attractions of the Amalfi Coast: A Visitor's Guide

 This westernmost town along the Amalfi Coast has clearly been discovered, as you can tell by the chic fashions and yacht-tanned people wearing them.
 It's easy to understand Positano's attraction when you see its flower-draped pastel houses tumbling down the steep hillside to the beach.
-Apart from the 13th-century church of Santa Maria Assunta with its dome of majolica tiles and Byzantine icon of a black Madonna (brought here by pirates, according to legend), the only sights to see are the narrow lanes near the port and possibly celebs sitting in the cafés.
-At the beach, you can rent rowboats, paddleboats, sailboats, Zodiacs, and motorboats, or sign on for a cruise along the coast to Capri.
-Just east of Positano is equally trendy Praiano, also with a tile-domed church, and not far beyond, the road crosses the deep and dramatic gorge of Vallone del Furore.
+Apart from the 13th-century church of Santa Maria Assunta, with its dome of majolica tiles and Byzantine icon of a black Madonna (brought here by pirates, according to legend), the only things to see are the narrow lanes near the port and possibly celebs sitting in the cafés.
+There are more things to do at the beach, where you can rent rowboats, paddleboats, sailboats, Zodiacs, and motorboats, or sign on for a cruise along the coast to Capri.
+Just east of Positano is equally trendy Praiano, also with a tile-domed church, and not far beyond, the road crosses the deep and dramatic gorge of Vallone di Furore.

 Accommodation: Where to Stay in Positano